-June is a month of great beauty.
+June is a month of great beauty events.
 The flowers are in full bloom, the sun is shining, and things feel new again.
 It’s a month of final spring cleaning, yard sales, and days of celebration, including the day when summer officially begins.

 June 5: World Environment Day.
 Here are some of the days we celebrate in this lovely month: